-Please follow the links below for descriptions on our procedures and more details on the Comprehensive Wound Center, and contact the Ohio State University Department of Plastic Surgery to schedule a consultation with a specialist.
+Please follow the links below for descriptions on our procedures and more details on the Comprehensive Wound Center, and contact The Ohio State University Department of Plastic and Reconstructive Surgery to schedule a consultation with a specialist.

 Functional and cosmetic reconstruction procedures for patients who have suffered through trauma, cancer, and other conditions can not only improve mobility and day-to-day livelihood, it can also restore form and help patients feel better about the appearance of affected areas.

 Learn more about our trauma and cancer reconstruction procedures.